IlionAcre/trend_analyzer/README.md

 ### 🖥️ Data Sources

 The data is constructed from scrapped news from google news feed, as well as reddit posts as comments.
 I used both rss scraping as well as playwright in order to get the data.
-All the stock information has been taken from the yfinance library and the indicators were made using TA-LIB.
+All the stock information has been taken from the yfinance library and the indicators were made using TA\-LIB.
 For the sentiment model I used a pre-trained model and trained it using Hugging Face.
 The training process is entirely shown in the notebook.
 ---